joe-crick/UpAndRunningWithCanJS/3_FirstComponentContinued.md

 And, then add the appropriate event handler to our scope.

 ##Getting and Setting Scope Properties
 Now that you know how to handle events in your code, it's important to understand how to get and set the properties of the scope.
-Getting and setting are done through the "attr" method off of the "this" keyword.
+Getting and setting are done through the `attr` method off of the `this` keyword.
 Let's look at an example.

 Open up restaurant_list_component.js, and modify the scope's restaurantSelected property as follows: